‘Teen Mom’ Jenelle Evans Is ‘Bragging’ In New Twitter Post

 Former Teen Mom star Jenelle Evans is “bragging” in a new Twitter post where she shares a happy update regarding a member of her family.
-Jenelle noted in a new tweet that she is proud of her son Kaiser for beginning his first season of tackle football, posting an update made by her husband David Eason on his social media account.
+Jenelle noted in a new tweet that she is proud of her son Kaiser for beginning his first season of tackle football, posting an update made by her husband, David Eason, on his social media account.

 The pics show Kaiser learning the ropes of the game as well as getting in some conditioning techniques with the assistance of his father.

-Fans were divided as to whether or not the five-year-old should already be playing tackle football.
+Fans were divided as to whether or not the 5-year-old should already be playing tackle football.

 Kaiser is Janelle’s son with David Eason.
-The couple also shares a daughter Ensley.
-Jenelle is also a mother to son Kaiser, who recently celebrated his 10th birthday, her child with Nathan Griffith.
+The couple also shares a daughter, Ensley.
+Jenelle is also a mother to son Kaiser, who recently celebrated his 10th birthday — her child with Nathan Griffith.

 Can I brag for a minute?!!
 Watch out world! ???????????????? #FootballSeason pic.twitter.com/7bahET6peV